New Year’s Resolutions to Ease Arthritis Pain

 Not only can exercise help your pain, but it can also help your recovery.
 Studies show that the more fit and strong you are before joint replacement surgery, the faster your recovery and the quicker you can start your post-surgery exercises.

 Eating healthier and exercising more can work well in tandem with other treatment plans.
-Be sure to schedule an appointment with an orthopedic physician to get the best treatment available.
+Schedule an appointment with an Dr. Robin Fuchs to discover what’s the best treatment option for you and your lifestyle.